Good day to you!!

 the United States.
 Washington shares a border with two (2) states: Idaho and

 Oregon.
-Washington also shares borders with the Pacific Ocean and Canda.
+Washington also shares borders with Canada and the Pacific Ocean.

 Washington is the eighteenth (18th) largest state in the United

 States.
-That means Washington is one of the bigger sized states in the United
+That means Washington is one of the largest states in the United

 States of America.
-There are about 7,785,780 people that live in the state of
+There are about 7,785,780 people who live in the state of

 Washington.